Not disposing of Dog Poop is a true problem.

 It is a means of passing parasites and infections

 Dog waste contaminates the ground and becomes a means of passing intestinal parasites and infections to dogs and people.
-Your own dog can be repeatedly reinfested by parasites in this way.
-Picking up the feces prevents a great deal of the contamination, especially if diarrhea is not involved.
+Parasites can repeatedly reinfest your own dog in this way.
+Picking up the feces prevents a great deal of contamination, especially if diarrhea is not involved.
 Cleanup can reduce veterinary expenses and might even save on human doctor bills.

-Because of contamination as well as smell and mess, dog waste is highly offensive to many people in the community.
+Because of contamination and smell, and mess, dog waste is highly offensive to many people in the community.
 It often becomes a reason to ban dogs from areas.
-Of course the dogs can’t clean up after themselves, so this is a people problem rather than a dog problem.
+Of course, the dogs can’t clean up after themselves, so this is a people problem rather than a dog problem.
 It’s easy to enact “no dogs allowed” rules, and then the people who clean up suffer right along with the ones who don’t.

-In markets where there are plenty of tenants available to rent the property, landlords tend to eliminate dogs to get rid of these problems.
+In markets where plenty of tenants are available to rent the property, landlords tend to eliminate dogs to get rid of these problems.
 It pays to not only clean up after your own dog, but others, too, whenever the poop is especially conspicuous.

-If you’ve ever tried to train a dog to use a litter box or even a certain location in your yard, you may have noticed that if a stool remains in the area the dog will try to avoid that area to eliminate.
-Keeping the area picked up helps with housetraining.
-It also keeps the dog cleaner, since the dog won’t be stepping or playing in the mess on relief trips outside.
+If you’ve ever tried to train a dog to use a litter box or even a certain location in your yard, you may have noticed that if a stool remains in the area, the dog will try to avoid that area to eliminate.
+Keeping the area picked up help with housetraining.
+It also keeps the dog cleaner since the dog won’t be stepping or playing in the mess on relief trips outside.
 A clean yard also gives both people and dogs a lot more exercise space.

-There’s no place so isolated that you can be sure dog poop would not put some animal at risk of catching something from your dog, or some person or animal at risk of stepping in the mess.
+There’s no place so isolated that you can be sure dog poop would not put some animal at risk of catching something from your dog or some person or animal at risk of stepping in the mess.
 Picking up is just part of having a dog.
-If everyone would do it, there would be far fewer objections to dogs living and traveling in human communities.
+If everyone did it, there would be far fewer objections to dogs living and traveling in human communities.